-- 1. Within two weeks of an alarm, follow up with customers at the alarm address utilizing the duty crew and companies during driving drill depending on the hour of availability for the customer. - 2.
-Follow-up to include ensuring their issue was taken care of, well-being of the patient for EMS calls, asking customer service survey questions, providing fire safety education, smoke detector/home safety inspections and information on upcoming department events. - 3.
-Develop a brochure highlighting all aspects of the Department and include information on social services available to citizens. - 4.
-Utilize a door hanger to leave when no one is available at the address to contact us with the best time to reach them. - 5.
-On reports include space for customers email address to email survey link for those we are unable to reach. - 6.
-Monthly as part of the Chiefs report review customer ratings with Board.
+- 1. Conduct follow up customer surveys on 20% of alarms each month. - 2.
+Within five weeks of an alarm, follow up with customers at the alarm address via telephone or email. - 3.
+Follow-up to include ensuring their issue was taken care of, well-being of the patient for EMS calls, asking customer service survey questions, providing fire safety education, smoke detector/home safety inspections and information on upcoming department events. - 4.
+Provide a brochure highlighting all aspects of the Department and include information on social services available to citizens. - 5.
+Monthly as part of the Chiefs report review customer ratings with Board. - 6.
+Provide voicemail box for citizens to call into for feedback. - 7.
+Develop a data base in CAD/ISPY of special needs patients to catalog specific needs for specific addresses.